Proposed United States annexation of Santo Domingo: Annexation treaty created

 In September 1869, Babcock returned to Washington with a draft treaty of annexation.
 Grant's cabinet was stunned, not knowing that Babcock had planned to draw up an annexation treaty.
 Grant presented Babcock's informal treaty for his Cabinet to read, however, no Cabinet member offered any discussion on the treaty.
 Grant then asked Fish to draw up a formal diplomatic treaty, since Babcock did not have diplomatic authority.
 Having not been consulted on the Dominican treaty process, Fish was ready to resign from the Cabinet, however, Grant intervened having told Fish he would have complete control of the State Department, except for the Dominican Republic annexation treaty.
 Fish and Grant privately agreed that Fish would remain on the Cabinet and support Dominican annexation while Grant would not support Cuban belligerence during the Ten Years' War.
-On October 19, 1869, Fish drew up a formal treaty; the United States would annex the Dominican Republic, pay $1,500,000 on the Dominican national debt, offer the Dominican Republic the right to U.S. statehood, and the U.S. would rent Samaná Bay at $150,000 per annum for 50 years.
-According to Grant's biographer, Jean Edward Smith, Grant initially erred by not gaining U.S. public support and by keeping the treaty process secret from the U.S. Senate.
+On October 19, 1869, Fish drew up a formal treaty; the United States would annex the Dominican Republic, pay $1,500,000 on the Dominican national debt, offer the Dominican Republic the right to US statehood, and the US would rent Samaná Bay at $150,000 per annum for 50 years.
+According to Grant's biographer, Jean Edward Smith, Grant initially erred by not gaining US public support and by keeping the treaty process secret from the U.S. Senate.